 Dry rot needs moisture to flourish – the “dry” in its name only indicates that it requires less moisture than wet rot to flourish.
 Common moisture sources that lead to dry rot include leaking pipes and external water ingress from damaged guttering, roof tiles, down pipes or more commonly in poorly ventilated sub floor voids.

-Dry rot is not the “property killer” it is often portrayed to be, despite its ability to cause serious damage to structural timbers.
+Thankfully, dry rot does not need to be the “property killer” it is often portrayed to be.
 A dry rot treatment programme carried out by an experienced and qualified expert can eliminate the problem and the earlier you can identify dry rot the more simple and cost effective treatment becomes.
 Find out more by sending an online enquiry using the form below or give us a call on 0800 633 5712.

-Dry rot can seriously damage a property but if it is spotted early the effects can be minimised.
+Dry rot can seriously damage a property, but if it is spotted early the effects can be minimised.
 To help you determine if you have dry rot in your home take a look at our pages below on how to identify dry rot, how to spot the signs of dry rot and our gallery of dry rot images.